GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

 with $E^2(z)\equiv {\Omega_m(1+z)^3+ \Omega_{DE}\exp{[\int_0^z\dd\!\ln{(1+z')}(1+\omega(z'))]}}$.

-In the part of the code which is used for assigning the redshift to the GW sources from a galaxy catalog, there we calculate the luminosity distance to the source for different cosmological models.
-Though this part of the code can be used to infer the cosmological parameters using the luminosity distance, it cannot be used to estimate the cosmological parameters using the spatial clustering of the GW sources.
-The spatial clustering of the GWs sources will also depend on the intrinsic choice of the cosmological parameters.
-So it can work only for the fiducial values of the cosmological parameters considered by \mcatv\ simulations.
+In the part of the code used for assigning the redshift to the GW sources from a galaxy catalog, we can calculate the luminosity distance to the source for different cosmological models.
+Although this part of the code can be used to infer the cosmological parameters using the luminosity distance, it cannot be used to estimate the variation of cross-correlation between the GW sources and galaxies for different cosmological parameters.
+To explore the cross-correlation signal, this can only be done in this way for the fiducial cosmological values considered in \mcatv\ simulations.